mahesh-ufo/test_project/test.md

 Asset manager is responsible for the managing the DCP/KDM/SPL on the SMS.
 It is divided in to different components as mentioned below.

 ### Storage
-It store/retrieve the asset manger data on the disk.
-At high level data is devided in two types.
+It store the asset manger data on the disk.
+At high level data is divided in two types.

 1. **Assets**
-KDM xml files, SPL xml files and DCPs are the assets.
-These xml files are maintained in a directory structure as defined below.
+KDM, SPL and DCPs are the assets.
+This is maintained in a directory structure as defined below.
-   * **kdm** :  Directory to keep kdm xml files on the SMS
+   * **kdm** :  Directory to keep kdm on the SMS
-   * **spl** : Directory to keep spl xml files on the SMS
+   * **spl** : Directory to keep spl on the SMS
    * **dcp** : Directory to keep DCPs on the SMS.
 Under this directory,  several directories will be created for each DCP, one directory will map to one DCP.
-These directories keeps the PKL, CPL, asset-map and mxf files.
+These directories keeps the PKL, CPL, asset-map and media files.

-2. **Auxiliary-data**
+2. **DB**

+   DB (sqlite) is mainly divided in to parts

+   * *Auxiliary-data*
       Data which need to  persist across several life cycles of the service.
 This information would be generated during processing different request.
-Any DBMS(like sqlite) can be used to maintain this information.

-### Asset cache
+   * *Asset cache*
-1. It is introduced in the system to enable faster access to the Assets stored on the disk.
-This will provide the APIs to store/retrieve the assets and auxiliary-data to/from system.
+      It is introduced in the system to enable faster access to the assets stored on the disk.

-2. To avoid rebuilding the new cache at every start of service, this cache is persisted on the disk using DB(like sqlite).
-3. Cache can be rebuilt at any point from the available data in the storage.
-Cache rebuild might be required in scenarios like software upgrade where older cache format is changed.
-4. If auxiliary-data is corrupted or becomes invalid, then it is ignored during cache rebuild (loss of auxiliary data).
+   DB can be rebuilt at any point from the available assets in the storage.
+DB rebuild/upgrade might be required in scenarios like software upgrade where older DB format is changed.
+If auxiliary-data becomes invalid or unusable, then it is ignored during DB rebuild (loss of auxiliary-data in DB).

+### Asset store
+This will provide the APIs to store/retrieve/access the assets and DB.
+It provides storage abstraction layer to other components in asset manager.

 ### Task manager
-The Task manager manages the scheduling of tasks based on their categories, types and priorties.
-It will decide which tasks can run in parallel or cannot run due to external triggers.
-It will persist its task queue to the data store. e.g. A playback trigger may prevent ingest tasks from running
+The Task manager manages the scheduling of tasks based on their categories, types and priorities.
+It will decide which tasks can run in parallel or cannot run due to external triggers(restrictions).
+It will persist its task queue to the data store. e.g. A playback trigger may prevent ingest tasks from running.

 #### Task
 Tasks are defined as the entities that will implement the functionality defined by the API.